balpha/scribus-patches-16/README.md

 This patch updates the scribus134 loader to also load drop shadow data, so that I can load my old files correctly.

+### New layer option: Text always flows

+Scribus allows for text to flow around an arbitrary object by setting one of the corresponding options in the properties palette's "Shape" tab.
+However this only works if the flow-around object sits *above* the text box (either on a higher layer, or on the same layer but higher than the text).
+Since I sometimes need the text to flow around objects that are on a lower layer, this patch adds a new column of checkboxes to the layer palette (disabled by default).

+When you enable this setting on a layer, any text on this layer will flow around *all* objects that have a "text flows around" setting, regardless of whether these objects sit above or below the text.
+To clarify: You set this property on the layer that *contains the text*, not the flow-around object.

+When changing this setting, you may have to force Scribus to re-flow the affected text boxes by moving them (just press left arrow then right arrow) or by saving and re-opening the document.

+Note that this, too, is a **file format change**.
+If you save a .sla document where you have enabled this setting for a layer, then open and re-save this document with an *unpatched* version of Scribus, the setting will be disabled even if you later open the file in the patched version again.
+Because vanilla Scribus doesn't know about this feature, it ignores the "text always flows" settings when opening a document, and does not persist them when re-saving it.

 ### Prevent hyphenation on a per-word basis

 This patch allows you to disable automatic hyphenation of a single word in a text by prepending it with a soft hyphen (U+00AD).
 If I recall correctly (it's been a long time), this is how InDesign does it.